NelsonPython/autonomousQA/README.md

 # Autonomous QA

-**Begin learning how to automate software quality assurance**
+**Begin learning how to automate software quality assurance**  One component of software quality assurance is automating software testcases.

-### Using Python and Selenium to automate software tests
+### Using Python and Selenium to automate software testcases

 [Simple script to automate testing web input forms](01-generic_web_input_form.md)